Guild Wars 2 Crafting Guide, Build - What Can These Disciplines Do?

 Chef – this is the profession that crafts consumables – food and dyes.
 Unlike all the other disciplines, Chefs don’t have separate tiers of ingredients.
 They also can’t produce any type of gear.
 The Chef’s recipe categories are Cooking Ingredient, Dessert, Dye, Meal, Seasoning, Snack, and Soup.

 Jeweler – the discipline in charge of crafting trinkets and accessories.
-They use metal, gemstones, and glass to create rings, earring and amulets.
+They use metal, gemstones, and glass to create rings, earrings, and amulets.
 Those items can be equipped and used by every profession.

 Scribe – this unique discipline is focused completely on the endgame guild content.
 They can create Guild Hall decorations, guild, and personal consumables and backpacks.
 This profession has been added in Heart of Thorns to introduce some more endgame content in form of customizing Guild Halls.